 Set up Segments to work for you

-You've heard of Segments in ConvertKit before, but you might not yet be quite sure what all of the settings mean, and how to set up a Segment for your specific needs.
+You've heard of Segments in ConvertKit before, but you might not be sure what all the settings mean, or how to set up a Segment for your specific needs.

-In Segments and Broadcast filters, there are Filter Groups used for defining what Subscribers will show up as a result.
+In Segments and Broadcast filters, there are Filter Groups for defining what Subscribers will show up.
 Within a Filter Group, you'll see that you can select Subscribers "Matching [ __ ] of the following:"

 [Any] means "either", while [All] looks for Subscribers who meet "both" requirements.
 And [None] means to EXCLUDE certain Subscribers.